eclipse-tractusx/managed-identity-wallet/README.md

 4. Start Docker-Compose Up for deployment of Keycloack, Acapy and Postgres, see section [Startup Docker Containers](#startupDockerContainers)
 5. Setup Postgres Connection in DBeaver with Credentials -postgres, -cx_password on port 5432, see section [Setting up progresql database](#settingUpPostgresSqlDatabase)
     1. Add the postgres settings to dev.env and comment out the h2-settings also in section
-    2. Create custodiandev Database
+    2. Create miwdev Database
-6. Add the Custodiandev Database connection to DBeaver
+6. Add the miwdev Database connection to DBeaver
 7. Run `application.kt` in IntelliJ or in your IDE or run it on the command line (`set -a; source dev.env; set +a` and `./gradlew run`)
 8. Start Postman and add the Environment and the collection from ./dev-assets/
-    1. In the body of *Create wallet in Custodian*, change the `bpn` value to your `CX_BPN`
+    1. In the body of *Create wallet in Managed Identity Wallets*, change the `bpn` value to your `CX_BPN`
        1. ![Change the BPN name](docs/images/ChangeBpnName.png "Adjusting the BPN Name")
     2. Execute the request and note down your `did` and `verKey` from the response
        1. ![Create wallet response](docs/images/CreateWalletResponse.png "Wallet creation response")